AlfredoSystems/Alfredo-NoU2/docs/source/nou_drivetrain.rst

         Sets the drivetrain to go backwards at 70% throttle while turning to the left, causing the drivetrain to veer to its right side.
 The curve the drivetrain travels is the same one as in the first example, only in reverse.

         .. seealso:: When using arcade drive, for the same value of `rotation`, the drivetrain will traverse a much tighter arc when `throttle` is small compared to when it is large.
-Curvature drive (:cpp:function:`curvatureDrive`), on the other hand, keeps the radius of the arc constant for the same value of `rotation`, regardless of throttle.
+Curvature drive (:cpp:func:`curvatureDrive`), on the other hand, keeps the radius of the arc constant for the same value of `rotation`, regardless of throttle.
 Most drivers prefer this, so curvature drive is usually recommended.

-        .. seealso:: This method is based on WPILib's implementation of arcade drive(`Java <https://github.com/wpilibsuite/allwpilib/blob/ee03a7ad3bcc156d3b9c07c590e32bca5df83537/wpilibj/src/main/java/edu/wpi/first/wpilibj/drive/DifferentialDrive.java#L172>`_, `C++ <https://github.com/wpilibsuite/allwpilib/blob/ee03a7ad3bcc156d3b9c07c590e32bca5df83537/wpilibc/src/main/native/cpp/drive/DifferentialDrive.cpp#L29>`_) for FIRST Robotics Competition.
+        .. seealso:: This method is based on WPILib's implementation of arcade drive (`Java <https://github.com/wpilibsuite/allwpilib/blob/ee03a7ad3bcc156d3b9c07c590e32bca5df83537/wpilibj/src/main/java/edu/wpi/first/wpilibj/drive/DifferentialDrive.java#L172>`_, `C++ <https://github.com/wpilibsuite/allwpilib/blob/ee03a7ad3bcc156d3b9c07c590e32bca5df83537/wpilibc/src/main/native/cpp/drive/DifferentialDrive.cpp#L29>`_) for FIRST Robotics Competition.

     .. cpp:function:: void curvatureDrive(float throttle, float rotation, boolean isQuickTurn=true)

-        When using arcade drive (see :cpp:function:`arcadeDrive`), for the same value of `rotation`, the drivetrain will traverse a much tighter arc when `throttle` is small compared to when it is large.
+        When using arcade drive (see :cpp:func:`arcadeDrive`), for the same value of `rotation`, the drivetrain will traverse a much tighter arc when `throttle` is small compared to when it is large.
 Curvature drive is similar to arcade drive, but instead, regardless of the `throttle` value, the drivetrain traverses an arc with the same radius for the same value of `rotation`.
 In other words, rather than directly applying a differential to the power applied to the two sides of the drivetrain, the `rotation` value is the ratio of power applied to the two sides of the drivetrain.

         :param float throttle: `-1...1`.
 The percentage of throttle to apply to the drivetrain.
         :param float rotation: `-1...1`.
 The ratio of power between the two sides of the drivetrain.
 When going forward, a positive `rotation` value produces a clockwise rotation.